hemant-kaushik/rfp-management/QUICKSTART.md

 ### Frontend Can't Connect to Backend

-- Ensure backend is running on port 5432
+- Ensure backend is running on port 5001 (or your configured PORT)
-- Check CORS settings in backend
+- Check CORS settings in backend (FRONTEND_URL env variable)
-- Verify proxy in `vite.config.ts` points to `http://localhost:5432`
+- Verify proxy in `vite.config.ts` points to `http://localhost:5001`

 ## Testing the AI Features